lingtjien/Grid-Tiling-Kwin/tiling-gaps/ReadMe.md

 - set shortcut *Tiling-Gaps: Move Previous Desktop* to *Meta+Home*
 - set shortcut *Tiling-Gaps: Increase Size* to *Meta+=*
 - set shortcut *Tiling-Gaps: Decrease Size* to *Meta+-*

+## To Do
+- create a ui to configure the parameters
+- make it work for multiple screen setups
+- make it work for activities